usc-bbdl/usc-bbdl.github.io/about.md

 ellawren@usc.edu

 # Akira Nagamori
-Understanding voluntary feedback control of goal-directed actions through sensorimotor integration using analysis of motor performance, reflex testing and neruomuscluar modeling. nagamori@usc.edu
+Understanding voluntary feedback control of goal-directed actions through sensorimotor integration using analysis of motor performance, reflex testing and neruomuscluar modeling.

-# Laine Christopher
-claine@usc.edu
+nagamori@usc.edu

 # Seyed kian Jalaleddini
 jalaledd@usc.edu

 # Suraj Chakravarthi Raja
-Making fully operational, neurally interfaced exo-suits and smart prosthesis an affordable reality. surajcha@usc.edu
+Making fully operational, neurally interfaced exo-suits and smart prosthesis an affordable reality.
+surajcha@usc.edu

 # Meng-Fen 孟芬 Tsai 蔡
-Interested in discovering the force control ability or pattern in human dexterity, as human digits are versatile and highly related with daily living. a8221833@livemail.tw
+Interested in discovering the force control ability or pattern in human dexterity, as human digits are versatile and highly related with daily living.
+a8221833@livemail.tw

 # Jun Yong Shin
 Designing a wireless data collection system so signals from various sensors (such as accelerator, gyroscope, and load cells) are wirelessly transmitted to a mobile device for visualization of all waveforms in real time.
-This will ameliorate data collection and analysis across multiple areas of kinesiology. junys@uci.edu
+This will ameliorate data collection and analysis across multiple areas of kinesiology.
+junys@uci.edu

 # Daniel Hagen
 Understanding the limb mechanics of routine motion and how the nervous system is capable of accomplishing these tasks when spatially and temporally constrained.
-Studying this by observing how subtle changes in endpoint trajectories in a simple basketball shot can potentially alter accuracy. dhagen@usc.edu
+Studying this by observing how subtle changes in endpoint trajectories in a simple basketball shot can potentially alter accuracy.
+dhagen@usc.edu